-An unusual event or situation that’s unlikely to happen again to the same person.
+The phrase lightning never strikes the same place twice means an event or situation that is unlikely to happen again to the same person.

 “Lightning never strikes but once in the same place.”

-- Our car broke down on our way to get groceries, so we had to borrow my brother’s old van and use that instead.
-Lightning never strikes twice, so hopefully this clunker can get the job done.
+- Our car broke down on our way to the grocery store, so we had to borrow my brother’s old van.
+Lightning never strikes twice, as its said, so hopefully this clunker of a vehicle won’t break too.

 Note: Did you know that the average bolt of lightning is said to have around 5 billion joules of energy?
 That’s enough energy to power the average home in the U.S. for about a month and a half.
 Pretty neat!
 Anyways, the above is a phrase related to the weather, and there are others like it on here, so if you have an expression that you’re looking for, feel free to explore further.